 As a school, we place a great deal of importance on academic learning.
-We take the progress and attainment of each child achieving the very best they are capable of very seriously.
-However, we also view each child as a complete person and our curriculum has been tailored to ensure that each child grows as a person and recognises their place in our community and in our everchanging world.
+We take the progress and attainment of each child very seriously.
+However, we also view each child as a complete person and our curriculum has been tailored to ensure that each child grows as a person and recognises their place in our community and in our ever- changing world.

-Our curriculum has been designed to reflect that life at Windmill Hill Primary School is rich, varied, caring, inclusive, exciting, challenging, inspiring, but above all, rewarding.
-This runs through all subject areas, including our blockedunit, cross curricular approach to English and our Maths curriculum that builds upon knowledge gained over time and applied into problems and investigations.
+Our curriculum has been designed to reflect that life at Windmill Hill Primary School inclusive, exciting, and challenging but above all, rewarding.
+This runs through all subject areas, including our blocked-unit, cross curricular approach to English and our Maths curriculum that builds upon knowledge gained over time and applied into problems and investigations.

-Our approach to teaching across the whole curriculum puts children at the heart of their own learning; taking an active part in lessons and ensuring that the children are rich in language and cultural diversity.
+Our approach to teaching across the whole curriculum puts children at the heart of their own learning: We ensure that they take an active part in lessons they are rich in language and cultural diversity.